Take a piece of paper. Right now.

 Sphero hasn't just made a "toy-of-the-film".
 They've created an actual, personal droid companion.
 And that's massive.

 Sphero have an impressive range of app-controlled toy offerings, most notably their titular Sphero ball, which nips about your ankles with a cheerful whir.
-This new partnership marries a superb toy to one of the biggest narratives in pop culture history - and it's the perfect match.
+This new sponsored_longform marries a superb toy to one of the biggest narratives in pop culture history - and it's the perfect match.

 Packed into an escape pod/box, the BB-8 comprises of two units: a droid-like head, which swivels and pivots to point the BB-8 'forwards'; and the tennis ball-sized body, one of Sphero's heavily modified robotic balls.
 These snap together with magnetic attraction (or using "the Force", as Robert Maigret, Sphero's chief creative officer, likes to put it).
 Charge it up on the contactless power dock, a quick calibration on the accompanying app (it takes all of about 10 seconds) and you have your very own droid.